donedotcom/express-resource-controller/README.md

 Updates
 -------
-Replaced 'this' with a controller parameter to reduce hassle with anonymous helper functions that change the context.
+27 July 2011: Replaced 'this' with a 'controller' parameter the method to reduce hassle with anonymous helper functions that change the context.
 (No longer need to use function() { ... }.bind(this)).
+Now you use controller.users_path(), for example.
+A
+27 July 2011: Updated database model access in Readme.

 Example
 --------